-The blue cables are contact closure "input" cables that are used to power the unit down (see Section 3.2.2.h) via a signal from an external device to the detector.
+The blue cables are contact closure/TTL "input" cables that are used to power the unit down (see Section 3.2.2.i) via a signal from an external device to the detector.
+If the TTL signal is used please make sure to use the correct polarity identified on the cable.